kosprov/jargon2-api/README.md

 import static com.kosprov.jargon2.api.Jargon2.*;

 /**
- * CDI bean that exposes encoded and raw password hashing and verification */
+ * CDI bean that exposes encoded password hashing and verification */
 @ApplicationScoped  // The component is thread-safe, so we can have a single object public class PasswordHasher {